-We've known for years that someone simply having access into our medical systems can improve overall health.
+We've known for years that simply having access to medical systems can improve health.
 But the way our system is set up right now, many people are shut out of the system.
-In my opinion, one thing we need now is universal healthcare, which would be the best benefit to public health right now.
+In my opinion, one thing we need now is universal health care, which would be the best benefit to public health right now.

 Can you tell us more about what you envision for your political future?

 There are always a bunch of doctors in Congress, which is great.
-But to me, the people doing all work in healthcare are the nurses.
+But to me, the people doing most of the work in health care are nurses.
 My experience as a nurse is something I would love to bring to Washington.

-I think that the type of personality needed in Washington is that of a nurse, someone able to unite and bring things together.
-I think back on my work in the hospital, especially in a burn ICU, that’s the kind of go-get-’em spirit that will be valuable.
+The type of personality needed in Washington is that of a nurse, someone able to unite and bring things together.
+I think back on my work in the hospital, especially in a burn ICU.
+That’s the kind of go-get-’em spirit that will be valuable.

-Not too long ago, in the middle of your studies, you changed careers from being an ICU nurse to a contact tracer in a local health department.
-How did that change impact your view on public health?
+You recently changed from ICU nursing to contact tracing in a health department.
+How did that career change impact your view of public health?

 I think one of the most important things that I take from this situation is the mis-information.
 I’ve talked to so many people, and as a nurse, I really feel that's very important to make that personal connection with people and just start talking.
 One of the most important things that we can do as a country is simply wear your face mask, but there are those who are arguing against that.
 So we have to be open to having the conversations, if you are, you can bring out things that people just didn't know yet.

 I was quarantining in a downstairs bedroom.
 Many people in the medical field were doing the same to keep their families safe.
 But that took a big toll on my family.